 But we humans love to play the role of savior in the disasters of our own creation.
 We swoop in to milk the cow and relieve the painful pressure of her swollen udder.
 Pressure that wouldn’t exist had we not taken her child away.

-And to top it all off, our fragile charade, we amass mountains of paperwork, conduct thousands of studies, spend untold amounts of money, form governmental, institutional and industry panels, all to decide, define and decree the right way to kill.
+And to top it all off, we amass mountains of paperwork, conduct thousands of studies, spend untold amounts of money, form governmental, institutional and industry panels, all to decide, define and decree the right way to kill.

 You can pour through the documents from the USDA, or the European Union, or any country for that matter, to learn the legal speak that makes taking the life of a living being acceptable.
 And you don’t have to look too far to start finding caveats and loopholes.
 Religious slaughter without any form of stunning gets a pass.
 Birds and fish are excluded from humane slaughter regulations, the very name of which is a perfect embodiment of our desperate attempt to simultaneously be animal lovers and animal killers.
 To be their protectors and tormentors.